NclRSE-Training/2020-12-07-NCL-SWC-ONLINE/Feedback.md

    - Difference between a root user and non root user ?

    - Maybe you could teach using tab to see all the files in the directory and autocomplete when writng a command.
 Maybe its in part 2

+## Feedback for Day 2

+- **What went well, what did you learn that you are excited about using in your work?**

+  - for loosp was really useful especially combined in a shell script.
+Also grep and find commands very helpful to find anything we want.

+  - Its good to introduce how to writing a shell script first before teaching to what you can do with a script to automate some of your work

+  - the workshop is great.
+I self-learned most of the commands.
+I loved the workshop.
+It added great value to my knowledge.
+I will put it in use.
+The most command line I will remember and use often wc, head, and tail.

+- **What could be improved, what was not clear, what needs more explanations?

+   - Maybe include more commands.

+   - I did lose track of some of the flag meanings, maybe reiterate their purpose throughout